jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/latest/customizing-jenkins.md

 ## Customization of Jenkins with Groovy Scripts
 The overall process of configuration can be divided into:

-* Creating a Custom Resource JenkinsGroovyScript, which contains Groovy script you want to execute.
+* Creating a `JenkinsGroovyScript` Custom Resource, which contains Groovy script you want to execute.
 * Optionally creating a Kubernetes Secret if you need to store secrets like password or certificates.

 ### 1. Creating a Secret
 In case we want to use confidential data, we have to start by creating a Secret resource to wrap it in.
-Since it’s a secret, it would be a good idea to encode it.
+Kubernetes stores secrets in base64 format, so we have to encode it.
 Running:

 ```bash
 echo -n "Hello World" | base64